apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Adding a Private Gateway to a VPC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A private gateway can be added by the root admin only.
+A private gateway can be added by the root admin and users.
 The VPC private
 network has 1:1 relationship with the NIC of the physical network.
 You
 can configure multiple private gateways to a single VPC.
 No gateways
 with duplicated VLAN and IP are allowed in the same data center.